 Market Risk Premium

 The Market risk premium Calculator helps you calculate the market risk premium effortlessly by simply inserting needed values.
-It is the additional return an investor receives to invest in a risky market portfolio, rather than investing in a risk-free asset.
-It is basically the difference between the expected rate of return commensurate with the level of risk, and the risk-free rate of return.
+It is the additional return an investor receives from investing in a risky market portfolio rather than investing in a risk-free asset.
+It is basically the difference between the expected rate of return commensurate with the level of risk and the risk-free rate of return.

 The formula for Calculating Market Risk Premium